 Exam Rules and Procedures

 All students are required to be familiar with and abide by the exam rules and procedures explained in this document and contained in the Student Handbook, Chapter 13.

 All law students are subject to the Student Honor Code, found in the Student Handbook, Chapter 5.

 To preserve anonymity in grading, under no circumstances should a student inform or contact a professor regarding an issue related to the taking of an exam.
-Any student with exam administration issues should contact Dean Baris at (314) 977-3675, Dean Morse at (314) 977-2728, or Janel Esker at (314) 977-2769, or come to the Student Services Office.
+Any student with exam administration issues should contact Dean Jon Baris at 314-977-3675, Dean Christine Self at 314-977-2728, or Janel Esker at 314-977-2769, or come to the Student Services Office.

 Permission of the professor and/or Dean Baris is required to withdraw from any course after the withdrawal period has expired.
 In order for the request to be considered, the request to withdraw must be made prior to the start of the exam period.

-Take-home exams: Take-home exams using TWEN are administered by the Registrar's Office.
+Take-home exams: Take-home exams using TWEN or the Exam4 Takehome software are administered by the Registrar's Office.